ExxaFinance/ExxaFund101-Testnet-GlobalEVM/README.md

 - **Admin Access:** Restricted via `Ownable`
 - **Storage:** Unified across contracts to prevent data mismatch
 - **Upgradeable Architecture:** Contracts are written modularly for proxy integration if needed
+- **AWS-256 Grade Security:** Python backend function are running on an AWS server to comply with the maximum security standards
 ---

 ## 💻 Python Backend (Off-chain Logic)